 How to Enable Remote Access on Windows 7

-Fortunately, there are a few ways for you to enable remote access on Windows 7.
-We’ve listed two of the most common.
+Fortunately, there are a few ways to do that.
+How to Use Remote Access on Windows 7 We’ve listed two of the most common.

 1. Windows Remote Desktop Connection (RDC).
 Windows Remote Desktop Connection, or RDC, is a remote access solution designed by Microsoft.
 By default, this tool comes in all Windows-running computers for free.
 Windows RDC is designed to allow users to access their computers from afar.
 With this, they can perform several computing tasks even if they aren’t sitting in front of their devices.
 However, Windows RDC is disabled by default.
 To turn this feature on, follow the steps below: